91-year-old Victorville woman fatally shot by deputies after pointing shotgun at them, authorities say

 Toddler bitten by dog in service vest inside Texas restaurant

-Francois was airlifted to a hospital, where she died Monday morning, the Sheriff's Department said.
+Francois was airlifted to Arrowhead Regional Medical Center, where she died Monday morning, officials said.

 A relative said Francois was legally blind and deaf.